 About The Challenge

 New regulations for the Challenge are released at the start of each school year and students must then finish their cars before the event date.
 Some designs take several months while others just a few hours to complete.

 The Challenge is all about making Science and Engineering fun and aims to foster student interest in the areas of STEM, with many participants then going on to pursue further studies and careers in these fields.
 Learning about Photovoltaics is at the very core of the Challenge and paves the way for further exploration into today’s solar technology, its uses and where the industry is headed in the future.

 Below are a couple of short promotional video clips produced by the Sustainable Energy Association of Australia for the WA event and by Melbourne’s Swinburne University of Technology for the Victorian Model Solar Challenge.
 They give a great insight into what the Challenge is all about.

 Getting involved in the Tasmanian Model Solar Challenge is easy.
-The competition is open to any Tasmanian school-aged student up to Year 12 and there are no entry fees.
+The competition is open to any Tasmanian school-aged student up to Year 12 and entry is free.
 Teams can be made up of a single student, a small group or an entire class.
 Students may even like to take it on as a personal project away from school.
-All that is needed is the motivation to build a model solar powered car.
+Put your STEM hats on, get hands-on and start your model solar powered car today!

 Get Started Today!

-Simply take the following steps to get your Challenge underway today.
+Simply take the following steps to get your Challenge experience underway.